NetApp/harvest/docs/dashboards.md

 `bin/harvest grafana import --labels org --labels dept`

 This will cause Harvest to do the following for each dashboard:
-1. Parse each dashboard and add a new variable for each label passed on the cmd line
+1. Parse each dashboard and add a new variable for each label passed on the command line
 2. Modify each dashboard variable to use the new label variable(s) in a chained query.

 Here's an example: